IBM-Cloud/docs/cli/reference/cfcommands/index.md

 ## cf ssh
 {: #cf_ssh}

-Securely logs you into an application container.
-By default, SSH accesses the container running the first instance of the application, which is the instance with index 0.
+Securely access the application container.
+The `cf ssh` command can be used to set up an interactive SSH session, run remote commands, transfer files, and set up port forwarding with a specific application container instance.

 ```
 cf ssh
 ```
 <strong>Prerequisites</strong>: `cf api`, `cf login`, `cf target`

-You must also configure your Cloud Foundry deployment to allow SSH access to application instances.
-For details, see [Configuring SSH Access for Cloud Foundry](https://docs.cloudfoundry.org/running/config-ssh.html){:new_window}
+By default, SSH access is enabled for Diego applications.
+You can use the `cf ssh-enabled` command to verify if SSH access is enabled or the `cf enable-ssh` command to enable the access if it was disabled.

 <strong>Command options</strong>:

 <dl>
 <dt>appname</dt>
-<dd>The name of the application.
-If SSH is allowed, you can use this option to start an interactive SSH session with a VM hosting the application.</dd>
+<dd>The name of the application.</dd>
+<dt>-c</dt>
+<dd>Specifies a remote command to run.</dd>
 <dt>-i</dt>
-<dd>Targets a specific instance of an application.</dd>
+<dd>Targets a specific instance of an application.
+If not specified, the first instance of the application is used (an instance with index 0).</dd>
 <dt>-L</dt>
 <dd>Enables local port forwarding, which binds an output port on your machine to an input port on the application VM.</dd>
 <dt>-N</dt>